fschneidereit/VSEssentials/Readme.md

 - Visual&nbsp;Studio&reg; 2015 (all Editions)

 ### Semantic Formatter ###
 The **Semantic Formatter** extension provides additional formatting for C# and Visual Basic source code.
-When enabled, field identifiers are italicized, which makes them easier to distinguish from parameters and local variables.
-Further, method identifiers are in boldface.
-This kind of resembles the formatting behavior found in [AvalonEdit](http://www.avalonedit.net "AvalonEdit").
+When enabled, field identifiers are italicized to make them easier distinguishable from arguments and local variables.
+Further, method identifiers are in boldface, and italicized if it is an extension method.

 ![Comment Formatter Screenshot](./src/Extensions/SemanticFormatter/Resources/PreviewImage.png)

 #### Notes ####
-The semantic formatting can be configured using the "Fonts and Colors" category in the Visual&nbsp;Studio&reg; options dialog.
-The respective element names start with "Semantic Formatting".
+The semantic formatting can be configured using the "Fonts and Colors" category in the Visual&nbsp;Studio&reg; IDE options dialog.
+Look for element names that start with "Semantic Formatting".

 #### Feature Summary ####
 - Italicized field identifiers
-- Bold method identifiers
+- Bold method identifiers, italicized for extension methods

 #### Language Support ####
 - English